av/wutch-docs/docs/chrome-extension.md

 # Chrome Browser Extension

 Wutch requires one pretty technical pointer to operate - a precise handle of an element for the target page.
-Because not everybody have hands-on experience with Web Development, we're shipping an extension for Chrome Browser to simplify this procedure.
+Because not everybody have hands-on experience with Web Development, we're shipping a [Wutch Browse Extension](https://github.com/av/wutch-chrome-extension) for Chrome to simplify this procedure.

 All in all, extension's purpose is very simple: capture the page you want to track and the element you'll point on it.